shivannis/xandr-docs-public/xandr-docs/articles/monetize/supported-creative-macros.md

 ---
-title: Supported Creative Macros
+title: Microsoft Monetize - Supported Creative Macros
 description: The article explains the creative macros that can be used for all, mobile, and video impressions.
 Additionally, privacy and function macros are supported as well. ms.date: 10/28/2023
 ---

-# Supported creative macros
+# Microsoft Monetize - Supported creative macros

 We have creative macros that can be used for all, mobile, and video impressions.
 We also support privacy and function macros.